Azure/azure-sdk-for-java/README.md

 This is the next generation Service Bus Java client library that focuses on Queues & Topics.
 If you are looking for Event Hubs, follow this [link](https://github.com/azure/azure-event-hubs-java).

-Azure Service Bus Messaging is an asynchronous messaging cloud platform that enables you to send messages between decoupled systems.
+Azure Service Bus is an asynchronous messaging cloud platform that enables you to send messages between decoupled systems.
 Microsoft offers this feature as a service, which means that you do not need to host any of your own hardware in order to use it.

 Refer to [azure.com](https://azure.microsoft.com/services/service-bus/) to learn more about Service Bus.